What is midazolam nasal?

 Midazolam nasal can slow or stop your breathing, especially if you have recently used an opioid medication or alcohol.

-MISUSE OF midazolam CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+MISUSE OF THIS MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep this medicine where others cannot get to it.

 Do not stop using midazolam nasal without asking your doctor.
 You may have life-threatening withdrawal symptoms if you stop using the medicine suddenly after long-term use.
 Some withdrawal symptoms may last up to 12 months or longer.